REVIEWED BY NUMBERDYSLEXIA’S EXPERT PANEL ON JUNE 05, 2020

 2. Visual Perception Skills Development

-- Visual discrimination to improve child’s ability to classify objects based on color, forms, shapes, and other attributes.
+- Visual discrimination to improve a child’s ability to classify objects based on color, forms, shapes, and other attributes.

-- Visual memory to improve the ability to recall information, such as shapes, patterns, sequence of events once it has been removed from sight.
+- Visual memory to improve the ability to recall information, such as shapes, patterns, the sequence of events once it has been removed from sight.

 - Spatial awareness to teach how an object is placed in relation to oneself in space.
 Dyslexic students with poor visual perceptional skills often observed making clumsy movements and often bumping into things.